 Lavender: This flower is well known for having relaxing properties, usually very well tolerated even by people with sensitivities, and is thought to be good for your skin.
 The scent can vary a bit, especially essential oil versus fragrance oil.
 What people commonly associate as lavender’s scent is actually the synthetic version, because it often doesn’t smell the way people expect.
-The essential oil is super strong and should be used very lightly.
-As the essential oil and flowers are the natural scent, most people tend to be polarized; you usually either love it or hate it. *Due to a sensitivity to this ingredient I am unable to work with it unfortunately, but am able to work with it in the Sleepy Time Essential Oil blend I use in the Monster’s Away Spray, so if you’re interested in a lavender EO product, I’m happy to try to make a product using it.
+The essential oil is super strong and should be used very lightly, and as with any essential oil it must be added to a carrier oil when used in skin applications.
+As the essential oil and flowers are the natural scent, most people tend to be polarized; you usually either love it or hate it.

-Peppermint Leaves: Thought to have most of the same benefits as the EO, I usually use the leaves in bath teas and the Monsters Away Sachet (coming soon).
-They can be a little messy in other applications, so I tend to keep the leaves in dry applications.
+Peppermint Leaves: Thought to have most of the same benefits as true Peppermint Essential Oil, I usually used the leaves in bath teas or sachets.
+They can be a little messy in other applications, so I kept the leaves in dry applications or in pouches that allowed water to flow through without getting the bits all over your bathtub.
 Just like Eucalyptus you can hang the leaves in your shower outside of the water stream to utilize their believed aromatic benefits.

-Spearmint: I use this in flower form in bath teas.
-I find that the oil can be a little strong, so I prefer to use the flower.
+Spearmint: I used this in flower form in bath teas.
+I find that the oil can be a little strong, so I preferred to use the flower.
 Aromatherapists believe that it helps with energy, heals chapped skin, and relieves tension as well as headaches.